cnasikas/thesis/README.md

 ## Acknowledgements

-This research was supported by ["Athena" RC](https://www.athena-innovation.gr/en).
+The work in this thesis was supported by ["Athena" RC](https://www.athena-innovation.gr/en) and partially supported by the [European Union’s Horizon 2020](https://ec.europa.eu/programmes/horizon2020/en/) research and innovation programme under grant agreement No. 732907 (["My Health, My Data"](http://www.myhealthmydata.eu/why-mhmd/)).

 ## License
 MIT License as described in LICENSE file